 Request reasons for a decision

-If you are lodging a request for reasons outside the 14-day time limit you must provide a reason for an extension of time which will be considered by QCAT on a case-by-case basis.
+If you are lodging a request for reasons outside the 14-day time limit you must provide the reason you are requesting an extension of time which will be considered by QCAT on a case-by-case basis.

 QCAT has 45 days after your request is made to provide the reasons unless the President of QCAT extends the time.

-QCAT does not have to give reasons for some procedural decisions in relation to the proceedings.
+QCAT does not have to give reasons for some procedural decisions made in the proceedings (see section 122(4) QCAT Act).

 To access QTranscripts services online a person must prove who they are by establishing a digital identity through myGovID or QGov.

-A person uses a myGovID or QGov digital identity to make online QTranscripts requests.
+A person must use their myGovID or QGov digital identity to make an online QTranscripts request.

 Follow these steps to access QTranscripts: